ze-kemist/ze-kemist/README.md

-- 👋 Hi, I’m @ze-kemist
+- 👋 Hi, I’m @barno
 - 👀 I’m interested in code,
-- 🌱 I’m currently learning html5
+- 🌱 I’m currently learning html5 and css
-- 💞️ I’m looking to collaborate on a website
+- 💞️ I’m looking to collaborate on a website.
 - 📫 How to reach me ...weskeralk999@gmail.com

 <!---